 “Simple ‘open-jaw’ flights (e.g. where the outbound flight destination and the inbound flight departure airport are not identical) are allowed.
 The number of miles required is calculated with reference to the higher region chosen.”

 If you fly one way in economy and return in first class, you pay the roundtrip first class.
 This is a customer un-friendly policy.
-This can be gotten around incredibly easily by booking your roundtrip award as two one ways.
+To avoid paying excess miles, just book each award as a one way.

 “If the outbound and inbound flights of the flight award are booked in different classes of service, the number of miles required for the entire trip is calculated with reference to the higher class.”